 - Certificate of Naturalization or citizenship

-- Valid government ID (city, state, or federal)
+- Valid Government Employee ID (city, state, or federal)

 If you do not have any of the above documents, you will need to submit a combination of secondary identification documents with a photo and signature, such as: